hola/player/README.md

 * The player don't load the subtitles with appropriated encoding.
 Target fix date: 17-Sep-2015.
 * Subtitles duplicate themselves on screen.
 Target fix date: 14-Sep-2015.
 * Ability to select which file in the torrent to use.
 Target fix date: 15-Sep-2015.
-* Subtitles for mobile.
+* Subtitles for Android.
 Targer fix date: 1-Oct-2015.